shizhigu/crypto_spring/README.md

     <pre>git clone https://github.com/shizhigu/crypto_spring.git </pre>

-2. Set up your MySQL and Redis instances and configure the database connection details in the ```application.properties``` file.
+2. Set up your MySQL and Redis instances and configure the database connection details in the ```src/main/resources/application.properties``` file.

 3. Navigate to the project directory: